-The beginners course classes are held every Monday and Friday nights for two months.
-The course teaches the basic Aikido self defence techniques, Ki cultivating exercises and the other visualisation techniques.
+The beginners course classes are held every Monday, Wednesday and Friday nights for two months.
+The course teaches the basic Aikido self defence techniques, Ki cultivating exercises, Zen and the other visualisation techniques.
 At the end of the beginners course you are welcome to join the club and continue training with access to all classes, or if you'd prefer you can sign up to another beginners course.

 Sign up today or join us at one of our upcoming events to find out more or visit us at the ANU Market Day on Wednesday 16th February.

 What is Aikido?